top of page

 Colored Pencil Process

-Next, I go in with the Prismacolor Premier colored pencils.
-I use these pencils because of their smooth blending and rich color payoff, allowing for vibrant and realistic results.
-I begin by using dark and light colors to enhance the dark and light areas of the photo, and laying down a base layer of color.
+I use the Prismacolor Premier colored pencils because of their smooth blending and rich colors, allowing for vibrant and realistic results.
+I begin by mapping out the dark and light areas of the photo, and laying down a base layer of color.
 I slowly build up the layers over time, paying close attention to the colors, textures, and details until there is no more paper showing through.
-Once the drawing is looking vibrant and realistic, I usually go on top of the colored pencil layer with Sakura Gelly Roll Gel Pens to add the finishing touches, such as whiskers or white highlights.
-Throughout the process, I will send you plenty of progress photos to ensure that you're happy with the drawing from start to finish.
+Once the drawing is looking finished, I usually go on top of the colored pencil layer with Sakura Gelly Roll Gel Pens to add the finishing touches, such as whiskers or white highlights.
+If you'd like to see the process, I will gladly send you progress photos along the way to ensure that you're happy with the drawing from start to finish.

 Hours Spent

 This whole process can take many hours of work, usually ranging anywhere between 6 and 30 hours depending on size and complexity of the drawing.
-Some larger pieces are especially time consuming, and can easily take over 30 hours to complete.
-I ask that you allow between 1 and 6 weeks for your portrait to be completed.
+Some larger pieces can be especially time consuming, and can easily take over 30 hours.
+I ask that you allow between 1 and 8 weeks for your portrait to be completed.
 If you have a time sensitive request, please let me know at the time of booking and I will do my best to accommodate accordingly.
 Thank you :)

 Time Lapses